zihaowu-hirain/CEO/README.md

 # CEO

-An easy-to-use ai agent framework.
+`CEO` is an easy-to-use AI agent framework.
+Now, as you take on the role of the Chairman of the Board, instruct your `CEO` to carry out the task for you.

 ## Demo